 This is the million-dollar question “how do I know if I need a stainless steel chimney liner?”
 To answer this question there are a few visual things you can do first as a homeowner to make a possible assessment before calling an expert.

-The first reason you might need a liner is if you have decay in your clay chimney liner inside your chimney, clay tiles can become brittle over time especially if they have had water entering them freezing and thawing, this causing them to decay and crack.
+The first reason you might need a liner is if you have decay in your clay chimney liner inside your chimney, clay tile deterioration is common if your chimney doesn’t have a rain cap to give it the proper protection, so over time, clay tile can deteriorate and become brittle especially if they have had water entering and freezing and thawing, causing it to decay and crack.

 Another possible way to tell is if you go outside and see hairline cracks in the clay tile or broken pieces these would be good indications that you may need a new liner and that you need to call a professional for an assessment.